Invariant Graph Transformer for Out-of-Distribution Generalization: Additional Experimental Results

 \subsection{Hyper-parameter Sensitivity Analysis}

 We further evaluate the sensitivity of hyper-parameters, including the invariant learning hyper-parameter $\lambda$, the entropy loss hyper-parameter $\alpha_E$ and the encoding loss hyper-parameter $\alpha_{\mathrm{PSE}}$ on the basis and size splits of GOOD-Motif in Figure \ref{fig:hyper-parameter sensitivity 2}.
-Our method is not very sensitive to hyper-parameters and outperforms the best baselines with a wide range of hyper-parameters choices.
+Our method is not very sensitive to hyper-parameters and outperforms both the general OOD generalization method CIGA and graph Transformer EXPHORMER with a wide range of hyper-parameters choices.
 Besides, many of our hyper-parameters have concrete meanings and do not necessitate a resource-intensive tuning: \begin{itemize}[leftmargin=1em] \item Regarding $\alpha_S$: This parameter solely controls the influence of the classification loss for the classifier $w_{\tilde{s}}(\cdot)$.
 Actually, in our experiments, $\alpha_S$ is consistently set to 1. \item Regarding $\alpha_E,\alpha_{\mathrm{PSE}}$: They can be relatively straightforwardly determined based on the relative magnitudes of each loss component.
 Specifically, we can let $\alpha_E\mathcal{L}_E$ and $\alpha_{\mathrm{PSE}}\mathcal{L}_{\mathrm{PSE}}$ to be of comparable scale, while ensuring $\mathcal{L}_I$ dominates both. \end{itemize} In sum, the hyper-parameters of our method can be practically tuned without affecting its applicability.